 The male reproductive strategy among chimpanzees as well as humans evolved to kill off males in opposing groups and collect females and territory.
 And that females evolved to place greater emphasis on children and females than the (fungible) tribe – precisely because they could be captured and then reduced to lower status and possibly death under the females of another tribe – this is the origin of female behavior.
 Female attachment may exist but throughout history females have exposed more children to the elements than men have killed in war.

 Hierarchy (A Pack) requires only that you seek your position.
 There is no fear of exclusion, only change in position.
-Equality (A Herd) has no position so one is either in and conforming or out for not conforming.
+Equality (A Herd) has no position so one is either in and conforming our out for not.

 Packs survive by fighting together and protecting each other, regardless of position in the hierarchy.
 Herds survive by fleeing and leaving the weak behind.

-This is the origin of differences in male (conservative) and female (progressive) minds, and their cognitive, moral, and political biases.
+This is the origin of differences in male (conservative), female (progressive) minds, and their cognitive, moral, and political biases.

-This gradual division of perception, cognition, memory, labor, advocacy, coercion, and demand for satisfaction, along with our ability to voluntarily cooperate when we can and involuntarily be coerced when we must, has evolved a specialization of the feminine psychotic to solipsistic to compassionate to considered to the rational to the analytical, to the mildly autistic, to the entirely autistic masculine on one axis, the agency we call intelligence and industriousness on the other axis.
+This gradual division of perception, cognition, memory, labor, advocacy, coercion, and demand for satisfaction of such, along with our ability to voluntarily cooperate when we can and involuntarily be coerced when we must, has evolved a specialization of the feminine psychotic to solipsistic to compassionate to considerate to the rational to the analytical, to the mildly autistic, to the entirely autistic masculine on one axis, the agency we call intelligence and industriousness on the other axis.